flayks/sanity-plugin-webhooks-trigger/README.md

 })
 ```

-⚠️ If you are using an auth token with your Webhook, it is strongy recommended to use an encryption salt.
+⚠️ If you are using an auth token with your Webhook, it is strongy recommended to use an encryption salt, or it could be [subject to be exposed](https://medium.com/poka-techblog/the-best-way-to-store-secrets-in-your-app-is-not-to-store-secrets-in-your-app-308a6807d3ed)!
 You can generate one using `openssl rand -hex 64` or any other method.

 ## License